Distributing a Government Contractor's Labor Costs in QuickBooks®

 To satisfy the SF1408 criteria, labor costs must be distributed across multiple general ledger accounts within the QuickBooks accounting system using the payroll function in QuickBooks.
 An auditor will verify the contractor’s labor distribution records reconcile with timekeeping/payroll records, and reconcile to labor subsidiary and general ledger accounts.
 A Labor Distribution Report supports this audit trail by showing how labor costs recorded in the timekeeping system for a particular payroll cycle are distributed to cost objectives.

-A Labor Distribution Report, like the one in ICAT, will show the following direct labor charge detail for each contract, and indirect labor charge detail for each indirect account that accumulates labor charges:
+A Labor Distribution Report like the one in ICAT will show the following direct labor charge detail for each contract, and indirect labor charge detail for each indirect account that accumulates labor charges:

 • Employee name